gke/MWLite_gke/README.md

 MWLite_gke
 ==========

+CAUTION: This is NOT an official release of MultiWii.

 MWLite-gke is a radically cutdown version of MultiWii 2.2.

 There are many many changes and in fact it is close to a rewrite.
 Code loop can run down to 1.3mS which is more than enough and is mainly I2C time reading the MPU6050.
 I have it set to around 2mS currently.